 How often your team performs profitability analysis depends on several factors, including industry type, the scope of the report and the period of the assessment.
-Most organizations conduct annual analyses.
+Most organisations conduct annual analyses.

 However, while challenging, some metrics require more frequent review.
 A profitability analysis tool will help streamline this process to simplify the assessment process.

-While 39% recognized the need for companies to embrace automation, 33% argued disconnected data and over 25% stated that insufficient technology makes embracing these advancements risky.
+While 39% recognised the need for companies to embrace automation, 33% argued disconnected data and over 25% stated that insufficient technology makes embracing these advancements risky.

 Furthermore, integration might create issues with the company's IT infrastructure, causing the IT department to delay adoption.
 As a result, some finance and operating teams continue to fall behind in long-range planning and forecasting, and 15% have no strategy whatsoever.

-From the beginning, one primary purpose an organization strives for is to make profits.
+From the beginning, one primary purpose an organisation strives for is to make profits.
 It's arguably the most critical factor in successful commerce.